Lineal: A linear-algebraic Lambda-calculus: Motivations

 \section{Motivations}

-The objective of this paper is to merge higher-order computation, be it terminating or not, in its simplest and most general form (namely the untyped $\lambda$-calculus) together with linear algebra in its simplest and most general form also (we take just an oriented version of the axioms of vectorial spaces).
-We see this as a platform for various applications, including quantum computation, each of them probably requiring its own type systems.
-Next we develop the various contexts in which this calculus may bring some decisive advances.
+Knuth and Bendix have described a method to transform an equational theory into a rewrite system \cite{KnuthBendix}.
+In this paper, we show that this can be achieved for the theory of vector spaces.
+This yields a computational definition of the notion of vector space.
+We then use this definition to merge at a fundamental level higher-order computation in its simplest and most general form, the untyped $\lambda$-calculus, together with linear algebra.
+We see this {\em Linear-algebraic $\lambda$-calculus} (also referred to as {\em Lineal} for short) as a platform for various applications, such as non-deterministic, probabilistic and quantum computation --- each of these applications probably requiring their own type systems.

+This journal paper integrates the contributions from three already published conference papers \cite{arrighidowek1,arrighidowek2,arrighidowek3}.
+There has been a number of recent works surrounding these papers, whose presentation we postpone till Section \ref{currentworks}.
+The emphasis of the present introduction is on the original motivations behind this calculus; in the same way that the emphasis of the present paper is on providing an integrated, coherent, comprehensive presentation of the calculus without further add-ons.